HappyPathway/ai-library-framework/autodoc/dependencies.md

 brain-dead simple config-ini parsing

-AgentRunResult(output='`iniconfig` is a simple Python library designed for parsing INI configuration files.
-Its key features include maintaining the original order of sections and entries and supporting multi-line values, making it useful for developers needing a straightforward utility to read configuration settings.')
+AgentRunResult(output="Based on the documentation, 'iniconfig' is a small and simple Python package designed for parsing INI configuration files.
+Its key features include maintaining the order of sections and entries and supporting multi-line values, making it useful for developers who need a straightforward way to read settings from INI files in their applications.")

 **Links:** [Website](https://pypi.org/project/iniconfig/)